 - How to Fix WiFi Connection Issues for iPad

 Some users face this similar issue while attempting to connect to a Public WiFi at the airport or cafe.
-Your wi-fi connection shows a strong signal and connected but your Safari page never loads.
-If your Safari is not working on a Public WiFi?
-Here are five simple steps that take care of your issue.
+Your WiFi connection shows a strong signal and connected, but your Safari page never loads.

 Your MacBook may automatically connect to the hotel’s network if you have the “Ask to Join Networks” turned off in your Network settings.

-Step – 1 Click on > System Preferences > Network
+Step – 1 Click on Apple Menu > System Preferences > Network

 Step – 2 Choose Advanced